AsterPressF/Unity-Notes/Deletion, Spawn, Spawn Capability of Game Objects/README.md

 ```

 ## Trigger
-If an object with the tag "Player" touches this object.
+If the tag of the object touched is "Player".
 ```cs
   if (other.CompareTag("Player"))
 ```